Skip to content

 DOVO-SEDEE’s Contained Detonating Chamber (CDC)

 DOVO-SEDEE’s Contained Detonating Chamber (CDC) was for many years the only such facility in Europe, and plays a vital role in enabling the destruction of shells containing the Clark toxin.
-With these shell type’s comprised of high levels of Arsenic, Clark shells can only be destroyed in the chamber’s blast proof interior.
-Due to the exposure of high-levels of Arsenic, this process requires that its operators wear bio-chemical protective suits.
+These specific shells contain of high levels of Arsenic, and can only be destroyed in the chamber’s blast proof interior.
+Through unavoidable exposure to Arsenic, this facility’s operators wear bio-chemical protective suits.

-As a component of Belgium’s centenary commemorations of the Great War, Recovering The Past will remain forever unique in being alone in documenting the work of a modern-day bomb-disposal team on a former Great War battlefield.
+As a component of Belgium’s centenary commemorations of the Great War, Recovering The Past will remain forever unique in being the only work to document the work of a modern-day bomb-disposal team on a former Great War battlefield.

 The exhibition’s message is relayed through more than the work of DOVO-SEDEE alone.
 Enter the Australian connection.